Stanley (vehicle): The Stanford racing team

 Led by Associate Professor Sebastian Thrun, director of the Stanford Artificial Intelligence Lab, the Stanford Racing Team was developed solely for the purpose of competing in the 2005 DARPA Grand Challenge.
 Stanford did not participate in the 2004 DARPA Grand Challenge and was considered to have 20:1 chances of winning the 2005 competition.
 The car, a modified Volkswagen Touareg crossover SUV, is currently located at the Smithsonian American History Museum.
 It was displayed at the 2006 New York International Auto Show and two years at the Volkswagen Autostadt Museum (Germany).
-The Stanford Racing Team entered a new vehicle, also a modified Volkswagen Touareg, dubbed "Junior", in the 2007 DARPA Urban Challenge.
+The Stanford Racing Team entered a new vehicle, a 2006 Volkswagen Passat Wagon, dubbed "Junior", in the 2007 DARPA Urban Challenge.
 Other key contributors on the team include Michael Montemerlo (software lead), Sven Strohband (lead hardware engineer), David Stavens (roboticist/engineer), Hendrik Dahlkamp (computer vision lead), Cedric Dupont (vehicle lead), and Pamela Mahoney (communications lead).